 Camp is located 20 miles south of Marquette, MI (and Lake Superior) near Gwinn, and a half mile from one leg of an abandon Extremely Low Frequency communications antenna line that was associated with Project ELF.*

 When operating from our cabin in the woods, I use a Yaesu FT-847 that I originally purchased in early 1999.
 The antenna is a modified ZS6BKW configured as an inverted-V doublet at 35 feet (broadside E/W).
 I added a 30 meter wire element for better tuning on that band.
-The antenna is fed with ladder-line through a remote 1:1 choke and matched with an MFJ-949E.

-I also use a 26 foot short horizontal doublet fed

-with ladder line through a second 1:1 choke.
-It's broadside NE/SW.
-I use a homebrew aluminum

-ii | Camp is located 20 miles south of Marquette, MI (and Lake Superior) near Gwinn, and a half mile from one leg of an abandon Extremely Low Frequency communications antenna line that was associated with Project ELF.*

-When operating from our cabin in the woods, I use a Yaesu FT-847 that I originally purchased in early 1999.
-The antenna is a modified ZS6BKW configured as an inverted-V doublet at 35 feet (broadside E/W).
-I added a 30 meter wire element for better tuning on that band.
 The antenna is fed with ladder-line through a remote 1:1 choke.
 The tuner is an old MFJ-949E.

 I also use a 26 foot short horizontal doublet fed

 with ladder line through a second 1:1 choke.
 It's broadside NE/SW.
 I use a homebrew aluminum